-A ninth (9th) through twelfth (12th) grade student who successfully completes a college course(s) from an institution approved by the Arkansas Department of Education (ADE) shall be given credit toward high school grades and graduation at the rate of one (1) high school credit for each three (3) semester hours of college credit.
+A ninth (9th) through twelfth (12th) grade student who successfully completes a college course(s) from an institution approved by the Arkansas Department of Division of Elementary and Secondary Education (ADESE) shall be given credit toward high school grades and graduation at the rate of one (1) high school credit for each three (3) semester hours of college credit.
 Unless approved by the school's principal, prior to enrolling for the course, the concurrent credit shall be applied toward the student's graduation requirements as an elective.

-As permitted by the ADE Rules Governing Concurrent College and High School Credit, a student who takes a three (3)-semester hour remedial/developmental education course receive a half (1/2) credit for a high school career focus elective.
+As permitted by the ADESE Rules Governing Concurrent College and High School Credit, a student who takes a three (3) semester hour remedial/developmental education course shall receive a half (1/2) credit for a high school career focus elective.
 The remedial/developmental education course cannot be used to meet the core subject area/unit requirements in English and mathematics.